cjtu/craterpy/README.rst

 Manual Installation without Anaconda
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you are familiar with installing packages without Anaconda, you can install ACERIM and its dependencies using pip.
-Or head to this link `acerim <https://pypi.python.org/simple/acerim>`_ to download the latest distribution from PyPI.
-You can then unzip it in your desired directory and from the root project directory run:
+Or head to this `link <https://pypi.python.org/simple/acerim>`_ to download the latest distribution from PyPI.
+You can then unzip the package in your desired directory and from the root project directory run:

 ::

   python setup.py install

-But you knew that already...
+But you probably knew that already...

 Organization